-The following table discloses the headcount and full-time staff equivalent (FTE) of all active public sector employees of the MMA, employed in the last full pay period in June of the current reporting period, and in the last full pay period in June (2021) of the previous reporting period (2020).
+The following table discloses the headcount and full-time staff equivalent (FTE) of all active public sector employees of the MMA, employed in the last full pay period in June of the current reporting period, and in the last full pay period in June (2022) of the previous reporting period (2021).
+Staffing increased by two as compared to the previous year due to maternity leave covers.